Grants

 The expected results of this project are:

-• the launch and dissemination of an online citizen science platform where the public can learn about the species, our project, and urban biodiversity, and can participate in spotting colour-ringed birds,
+- The launch and promotion of an online citizen-science platform where the public can learn about the Blue Rock Thrush, the Merilli Malta project, and urban biodiversity, as well as participate by spotting colour-ringed birds.

-• the installation of nest boxes and nest cameras to research breeding biology and bring nesting birds closer to communities in the process, and
+- The installation of nest boxes and nest cameras to study breeding biology, while bringing nesting birds closer to local communities.

-• increased effort to ring more birds, especially through locating and accessing nests to ring juveniles.
+- Increased efforts to ring more birds, particularly by locating and accessing nests to ring juveniles.

 “We want to help people to connect with nature in Malta’s urbanised environment!
 We believe that Malta’s national bird, the emblematic Blue Rock-thrush (Merill, Monticola solitarius), is an ideal candidate to create such connections.
 MEF funding will allow us to close knowledge gaps on this species’ ecology by taking a citizen-science approach, including a colour-ring re-sighting platform and the installation of nest boxes in the urban environment.
 Through this project, we aim to communicate the importance of urban biodiversity for human wellbeing.”